FOREX-Euro holds firm as U.S. stimulus hopes weigh on dollar

 The dollar has been weakened by hopes that U.S. lawmakers can agree $1.4 trillion in spending.

-A $908 billion bipartisan COVID-19 relief plan will be split into two packages, a person briefed on the matter said, raising hopes that at least a large part of the plan that already has bipartisan support will be approved.
+Trading across G10 currencies was relatively quiet ahead of the Federal Reserve's policy meeting.

+In its final policy meeting of the year, the U.S. central bank is expected to keep its key overnight interest rate pinned near zero and to signal it will stay there for years to come; many analysts also expect new guidance on how long the Fed will keep up its massive bond-buying program.

-Elsewhere, sterling's Monday surge -- triggered by news Britain and the European Union would keep on talking to try and seal a Brexit trade deal -- fizzled and the pound was last down 0.3% at $1.3290 GBP=D3.
+Elsewhere, sterling's Monday surge -- triggered by news Britain and the European Union would keep on talking to try and seal a Brexit trade deal -- fizzled and the pound hovered below $1.34 GBP=D3.
+GBP/

 "The big picture is that 2021 looks increasingly promising for global growth, and while the U.S. will certainly be a part of that, the global reflation trade is going to support the risk-sensitive currencies like the Australian dollar," said Westpac currency analyst Sean Callow.